 - Builds the capability of others in your team.
 Remember that no one is indispensable.
 The organization has to continue growing with or without you.

-- An appeal to “ethos” – the credibility person making the persuasive argument.
-This maybe how convinced you are by that person.
+- An appeal to “ethos” – the credible person making the persuasive argument.
+This may be how convinced you are by that person.

 - An appeal to “logos” – the use of logic to support a claim.
 How do the facts being presented add up?